TrueGelen/GnativeCarousel/README.md

 	}
   ````

-  ### If you want to have more buttons, you can use method "doSlide(nodeElement, 'direction')":
+  ### If you want to have more buttons, you can use a method "doSlide(nodeElement, 'direction')":
   #### The example:

   ````js